serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsObject\
-Check if item is object
+Check if item is an object

 ```
 {% if item is twigTestIsObject %}